 g) Number of meetings of the Board

-During the period under review six (6) Board Meetings were held the details of whichforms part of the Report on Corporate Governance.
+During the period under review six (6) Board Meetings were held the details of whichform part of the Report on Corporate Governance.

 h) Composition of Audit Committee and other Committees of the Board

 The Composition of Committees of the Board viz.
-Audit Committee Nomination andRemuneration Committee Risk Management Committee and Stakeholder Relationship Committeeforms part of the Report on Corporate Governance.
+Audit Committee Nomination andRemuneration Committee Risk Management Committee and Stakeholders Relationship Committeeforms part of the Report on Corporate Governance.

 During the year under review the Board has accepted all the recommendations given bythe Committees of the Board which are mandatorily required.

-All related party transactions that were entered into during the Financial Year 2019-20were on an arm's length basis and in the ordinary course of business.
+All related party transactions that were entered into during the Financial Year 2020-21were on an arm's length basis and in the ordinary course of business.
 Hence there are notransactions to be reported in Form AOC-2.
 None of the related party transactions enteredinto by the Company were materially significant warranting members' approval under SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 including amendmentsthereunder.
-All Related Party Transactions are routinely placed before the Audit Committeefor approval after being duly certified by the Statutory Auditors/Independent CharteredAccountant.
+All related party transactions are routinely placed before the Audit Committeefor approval after being duly certified by the Statutory Auditors/Independent CharteredAccountant.

 The disclosures as per IND-AS 24 for transactions with related parties are provided inthe Financial Statements of the Company.

-The enterprise risks and mitigation plans are reviewed by the Risk ManagementCommittee Audit Committee and Board periodically.
+The enterprise risks and mitigation plans thereof are reviewed by the Risk ManagementCommittee Audit Committee and the Board of Directors periodically.

 The Company has in place adequate internal financial controls with reference to theFinancial Statements commensurate with the size scale and complexity of its operations.Details of internal financial control and its adequacy are included in the ManagementDiscussion and Analysis Report which forms part of this Report.